Asian Banking School Logo

 Learning Objective: Enhance participants’ ability to evaluate actions taken by institutions and decide whether such actions could be applied to their own organisations

-This session will make use of case studies to stimulate discussions among participants and personal reflections about challenging situations faced by financial institutions in the context of the previous sessions in the programme.
+This session will make use of case studies to stimulate discussions among participants and personal reflections about challenging situations faced by financial institutions from different countries in the context of the previous sessions in the programme.
 At first, the participants will discuss the cases in groups.
 Then, the facilitator will present the solutions adopted by the institutions described in the cases.
 Next, the whole class and the facilitator will discuss the pros and cons of possible solutions to the cases.
 To conclude, the participants will be asked to build a link between the cases analysed and specific challenges faced by them in their own institutions.

 Knowledge Sharing and Integration of Learnings